-All applications need to be graded, but only those graded 6 or above should be ranked.
-A decimal grading system is an effective and efficient mechanism for the ranking of applications.
+As all applications need to be graded, a decimal grading system is an effective and efficient mechanism for the ranking of applications.
 This allows the introducers to indicate the strength of their grading.
-For example, a good 6 might become a 6.6, a weak 6 a 6.1, and an excellent 9 a 9.8.
-Applications can be graded a maximum score of 10.
-The decimal is only for the purpose of ranking the applications and has no value outside the rank ordered list.
-The key thing is to make sure that the grade and its descriptor fit the quality of the application (for example, an application graded '6' fulfils the criteria for a grade of 6), and that the panel is content with the ranked order of the applications.
-The chair, in conjunction with AHRC staff, has the discretion to change the threshold above which applications should be ranked and will advise on the day if this is the case for your panel meeting.
+For example, a good 5 might become a 5.6, a weak 5 a 5.1, and an excellent 9 a 9.8.
+As the meeting progresses, it is permissible to revisit the earlier decimal places in light of the discussion on other applications.
+The key thing is to make sure that the grade and its descriptor fit the quality of the application (i.e., an application graded '6' fulfils the criteria for a grade of 6), and that the panel is content with the ranked order of the applications.

 The panel should rank applications relative to one another as they proceed through the meeting.
 At the end of the meeting, the panel will review the ranked list before finally agreeing the ranked order.
-The panel will not use averages or 'weighted grades' in determining the final grade; the panel needs to consider all the information that has been provided and make a judgement as to the appropriate grade.
-Please note that only the whole number will be fed back to the applicant, and not the decimal score.
+The panel will not use averages or 'weighted grades' in determining the final grade; the panel needs to weigh up all the information that has been provided and make a judgement as to the appropriate grade.
+Please note that only the integer score will be fed back to the applicant.